 - Launch of the Fiji Green Bond.
-In October 2017, Fiji raised FJ\$100 million (US\$50 million) to fund climate action, becoming the first developing country to structure and launch a green bond on the London Stock Exchange.
-The CCICD was instrumental in coordinating among the Fiji Reserve Bank, the World Bank Group, and the Ministry of Economy to design, issue and launch the bond. - Upcoming blue bond issuance.
+In October 2017, Fiji raised FJ\$100 million (US\$50 million) to fund climate - Upcoming blue bond issuance.
 With technical support from UNDP, the CCICD is set to issue Fiji's first sovereign blue bond in 2023.
-The goal of the issuance is to catalyze a COVID-19 recovery that reignites Fiji's fisheries sector, advances low-emission shipping and marine transport, fortifies Fiji's sustainable tourism brand, and enhances its waste management value chains. - Enactment of the Climate Change Act 2021.
-The CCICD was instrumental in designing and passing this legislation, which commits Fiji to: 1) providing for the relocation of at-risk communities and safeguarding their rights; 2) setting a net zero emissions target for 2050; 3) setting the legal framework to enable carbon sequestration, carbon stocks and emission reduction projects; 4) charging relevant agencies to conduct risk assessments and to decide on new infrastructure approvals based on resilience estimates; 5) making provisions to implement sustainable financing. - Relocation trust fund and Planned Relocation Guidelines.
+The goal of the issuance is to catalyze a COVID-19 recovery that reignites Fiji's - Enactment of the Climate Change Act 2021.
+The CCICD was instrumental in designing and passing this - Relocation trust fund and Planned Relocation Guidelines.
 Locked-in climate impacts make relocation in Fiji a question of when and how, not if.
-In response, the CCICD has established the Planned Relocation Guidelines, which detail the processes for ensuring that relocation efforts are handled in a transparent, inclusive and community-driven manner.
-Additionally, the CCICD launched the Climate
+In response, the CCICD has established the Planned Relocation - COP23 Presidency (2017) and international climate advocacy.
+After leading the push in Paris to include the 1.5°C target, Fiji has remained a powerful voice on the international climate stage.
+It was the first small island